Dear EFT Community,

 Reframing issues to present them to clients in a different light can often be the difference between a decent and an excellent session of EFT.
 Tania Prince shares her thoughts and insights on reframes, then walks us through a reframe with one of her clients.

 Reframing is the art of conversationally helping people see their issues in a different way.
 How you see or think about the issues in your life has a direct effect on your health and well-being.
 It is a powerful and fast therapeutic tool in its own right.
 When combined with EFT, these two techniques work together beautifully creating fast results.
 It can also be a lot of fun to use reframes.

-The Reframe highlighted in this article is a very simple one.
+The reframe highlighted in this article is a very simple one.
 It is easy to learn and use.
 It is one that I have used extensively in my clinics for years and from which I have had excellent results.

-This Reframe deals with bringing the consequences of the client’s actions into the light.
-I have used a case of alcohol binge drinking to show how it works, however it can also be easily applied to other similar issues.
+This reframe deals with bringing the consequences of the client’s actions into the light.
+I have used a case of alcohol binge drinking to show how it works; however, it can also be easily applied to other similar issues.

-Motivational Strategy for Addictive Behaviour
+Motivational Strategy for Addictive Behavior

 Often when people think about doing things such as drinking, smoking etc they only see the pleasure in the act and not what happens as a consequence later on.

 Thus a smoker thinks of smoking and sees themselves in some location, relaxing.
 Associated with this image is a pleasurable feeling.
 This is part of their motivational strategy for having the addictive behavior (Motivation strategies are the thought processes we go through in order to create the feelings that drive our behavior).